ekalinicheva/plot_vegetation_coverage/README.md

 ## Installation

 ### Requirements
-The `torch_prototypes` package requires an environment with PyTorch installed (only tested with version 1.7.0).
+The project requires an environment with PyTorch installed (only tested with version 1.7.0).
 Module [torch_scatter](https://github.com/rusty1s/pytorch_scatter) is also required.
-The installation of torch_scatter can be challenging, please, check your cuda version and carefully follow the instructions.
+The installation of torch_scatter can be challenging, please, check your CUDA and PyTorch version and carefully follow the instructions indicated below.

-We save the results in GeoTIFF file
+The project requires GDAL library to save the results to a GeoTIFF file.
+If you have difficulties installing GDAL, just delete `create_tiff()` function from `utils/create_final_images.py`.
+The result is equally saved to a .png image.

 ### Install
 We suppose that you already have pytorch installed.